Gold slips Rs 53; silver declines Rs 256 | Business

 - India

-Gold in the national capital on Wednesday slipped Rs 53 to Rs 52,340 per 10 grams amid a decline in international precious metal prices and rupee appreciation, according to HDFC Securities.
+Gold in the national capital has slipped Rs 53 to Rs 52,340 per 10 grams amid a decline in international precious metal prices and rupee appreciation, according to HDFC Securities.

 In the previous trade, the yellow metal had closed at Rs 52,393 per 10 grams.